steinnhauser/steinnhauser.github.io/_posts/2019-07-30-CaNoRock-XVI.md

 $$
 F_D = \frac{1}{2} C_D \rho A v^2,
 $$
 where $F_D$ is the drag force, $C_D$ is the drag coefficient, $\rho$ is the density of the surrounding fluid (in this case atmospheric density), $A$ is the area and $v$ is the speed.
 Brady and I discussed in detail how the center of drag would change in time and how they were influenced by wind speed and rocket roll.
-The GPS data would tell us of the acceleration of the rocket at any given point in time, and if the mass of the rocket is known (by calculating how much fuel mass has been expulsed at the time) then the sum of the forces (at a time step \textit{i}) can be found by:
+The GPS data would tell us of the acceleration of the rocket at any given point in time, and if the mass of the rocket is known (by calculating how much fuel mass has been expulsed at the time) then the sum of the forces (at a time step $\textit{i}$) can be found by:

 $$
 \vec{F}_i = m_i \vec{a}_i